Snake worship

-Snake worship is devotion to serpent deities.
-The tradition is present in several ancient cultures, particularly in religion and mythology, where snakes were seen as the holders of knowledge, strength, and renewal.
+Snake worship, also known as ophiolatry, refers to veneration and religious devotion to serpent deities, a tradition attested in many religions and mythologies throughout the world.
+Snakes are often viewed as the holders of knowledge, strength, and renewal in a variety of societies.

 Near East

 Ancient Mesopotamia

-Ancient Mesopotamians and Semites believed that snakes were immortal because they could infinitely shed their skin and appear forever youthful, appearing in a fresh guise every time.
-The Sumerians worshipped a serpent god named Ningishzida.
-Before the arrival of the Israelites, snake cults were well established in Canaan in the Bronze Age, for archaeologists have uncovered serpent cult objects in Bronze Age strata at several pre-Israelite cities in Canaan: two at Megiddo, one at Gezer, one in the sanctum sanctorum of the Area H temple at Hazor, and two at Shechem.
+Ancient Mesopotamians and Semites believed that snakes were immortal because they could infinitely shed their skin and appear forever youthful.
+The Sumerians worshiped a serpent god named Ningishzida.
+Before the arrival of the Israelites, snake cults were well established in Canaan in the Bronze Age.
+Archaeologists have uncovered serpent cult objects in Bronze Age strata at several pre-Israelite cities in Canaan: two at Megiddo, one at Gezer, one in the sanctum sanctorum of the Area H temple at Hazor, and two at Shechem.